 Bioassays are a critical component of biologics drug discovery and development.
 With increasingly complex biologic modalities coming to market, including those with multiple mechanisms, accurate biological measurements are crucial.
-Cambridge Healthtech Institute’s Third Annual Optimizing Bioassays for Biologics will showcase strategies for biologics with multiple modes of action while bridging two perspectives on bioassay development: biology and statistics.
+Cambridge Healthtech Institute’s Third Annual Optimizing Bioassays for Biologics will showcase strategies for biologics with multiple modes of action while bridging multiple perspectives on bioassay development.
 At this event, industry leaders will showcase strategies for assay selection, validation, transfer, and maintenance, with an emphasis on molecules with complex mechanisms.
 Health authorities will weigh in on new guidelines as well as provide insight into what they consider a well-characterized biologic.
 Finally, new technologies and bioassay formats will be presented along with recommendations for implementation to ensure a steady drug development pipeline.

 Who should attend: Optimizing Bioassays for Biologics will bring together key individuals from bioanalytical R&D, cell and antibody engineering, immunology, pharmacology, and preclinical and clinical development.

-Back to the Future, Envisioning the Next Generation Bioassay Development
+2:05 Back to the Future, Envisioning the Next Generation Bioassay Development

 Ray Zhang, Ph.D., Research Investigator, Bristol-Meyers Squibb

 Bioassay development requires a unique combination of techniques, from cell line selection and generation, to assay design, validation and final testing.
 An ideal bioassay needs to reflect true MOA, robust, sensitive and reproducible.
 Our thoughts on a bioassay development incorporating advance technologies from in house and vendors will be presented.
 Our ultimate goal is to develop a system that will have broad and long lasting applications.

 2:35 Development of Luminex as a Platform for the Detection of Anti-Drug Antibody IgE Isotypes in Human Serum